 Are you an expert in dog grooming?
 Probably not.
 As with most things in life, it’s often a good idea to turn to the experts when you can’t handle something alone.

-It’s great for an owner to learn about the basics of coat care for their husky.
+It’s great for an owner to learn about the basics of husky coat care and grooming.
 But some coats will be trickier than others.
 If your dog has a talent for tangles, then taking them to a professional groomer could save you both a lot of stress when husky shedding season comes.

 A professional groomer might also offer advice on the root cause behind your Husky’s coat issues, like a nutritional problem or evidence of an underlying health condition.

 Ensuring you keep your husky well hydrated and fed with nutritious food can cut down on the need for coat maintenance.
 Healthy fur is sleek and well-oiled, which reduces the likelihood of knots and matting.